murexrobotics/docs/src/elec/onboarding/onboarding.md

 > *Think Different*\
 > *Don't Throw (joking joking)*

-In following such mottos, MUREX Robotics Electrical focuses on making everything custom, highly integrated, and making it as well as we possibly can.
-By relying on minimal COTS parts, we can vertically integrate all aspects of the robot, and interestingly, minimize cost.
+In following such mottos, MUREX Robotics Electrical focuses on making everything custom, highly integrated, and doing it as well as we possibly can.
+By keeping COTS parts to a minimum, we vertically integrate all aspects of the robot, and surprisingly, minimize cost.

 ## Required Software